A. R. Rahman: Performing and other projects

 On 15 August 2018, Rahman appeared as the host in the 5-episode series of Amazon Prime Video titled "Harmony".

 Rahman launched India's first YouTube Original, ARRived, which aims to find the best singing talent from across country.
 The series has 13 episodes and the first episode was uploaded on 7 November 2018.
 Rahman is the main judge and he is accompanied by Shaan, Vidya Vox and Clinton Cerejo.

 On 16 January 2019, Maruti Suzuki India Limited launched NEXA Music, a platform where 24 artists will be picked and mentored by Rahman and Clinton Cerejo to create international music in India.

 Rahman also appeared as a judge on The Voice.
 The show began airing on 3 February 2019 on StarPlus.
 Rahman partnered with Marvel to compose a promotional track titled "Marvel Anthem" in Hindi, Tamil and Telugu for Avengers: Endgame (2019).
 Rahman has sung and composed the track spiced up with rap and heavy percussion.
-The lyrics are by Nirmika Singh, and MC Heam (rap).
+The lyrics were written by Nirmika Singh, and MC Heam.
 The film's team also walked the red carpet and also took a selfie with over 3,500 audience members.

 The Irish rock band U2 collaborated with Rahman to release a single, "Ahimsa", in December 2019.
 The song was named for the Sanskrit word for non-violence, and lyrically was intended to celebrate the ethnical and spiritual diversity in India.
 Rahman stated that ahimsa requires courage and strength, and that the song is a celebration of non-violence and peace.

+In 2026, Rahman composed the single, "Asha Forever", to pay tribute to veteran playback singer Asha Bhosle.
+The song was launched by the Chief Minister of Maharashtra, Devendra Fadnavis, on the occasion of the singer's 93rd birth anniversary.